-Mike Pompeo: A Soldier, Spy Chief And Tea Party Republican Becomes A Diplomat
+Mike Pompeo: A Soldier, Spy Chief And Tea Party Republican To Become A Diplomat

-Mike Pompeo, who President Trump tapped Tuesday to replace Rex Tillerson as secretary of state, has an extraordinary resume.
+Mike Pompeo, whom President Trump tapped Tuesday to replace Rex Tillerson as secretary of state, has an extraordinary résumé.
 He graduated at the top of his class at West Point.
 He served as a tank officer in Europe.
 He went to Harvard Law School.

 He was a corporate lawyer who launched a successful aerospace business.
 He got elected to Congress as a Tea Party Republican from Kansas in 2010.
-For more than a year, he's run the CIA.
+For more than a year, he has run the CIA.

-However, he's never been a diplomat, either by profession or temperament.
+However, he has never been a diplomat, either by profession or temperament.

-"Pompeo is very much a hardliner on issues of national security, broadly," said Ian Bremmer, head of the Eurasia Group, which analyzes global politics.
+"Pompeo is very much a hard-liner on issues of national security, broadly," said Ian Bremmer, head of the Eurasia Group, which analyzes global politics.
 "He's smart, but he's also quite bombastic, and that plays well with Trump.
 But that doesn't necessarily support a balanced national security policy."

-Pompeo recently declared that the U.S. would not soften its stance on North Korea ahead of planned talks between North Korean leader Kim Jong Un and President Trump.
+Pompeo recently declared that the U.S. would not soften its stance on North Korea ahead of planned talks between North Korean leader Kim Jong Un and Trump.

 "Make no mistake about it," Pompeo said on Fox News Sunday.
 "While these negotiations are going on, there will be no concessions made."